d-morrison/IntroStatActivities/_book/01-martian-alphabet.md

 If you are using `RStudioCloud` watch the video `RStudioCloud_GettingStarted` on D2L -> Content -> Primary Resources to learn how to open the file in `RStudioCloud`.

-In the Martian Alphabet `Rscript` file, highlight the first 10 lines of code and click run.
+In the Martian Alphabet `Rscript` file, highlight the first 14 lines of code and click run.
+This will install the packages needed for this course.
+We review a few of these packages here.

 Throughout the semester we will use the package `tidyverse` to allow us to use chaining (see Section 1.7 in the textbook for more on this symbol %>%.)
-We will use the package ggplot2 to create graphs in `RStudio`, the package `mosaic` to use the favstats function to find summary statistics for quantitative variables, and the package `catstats` starting in Chapter 5 to create simulations.
+We will use the package `ggplot2` to create graphs in `RStudio`, the package `mosaic` to use the favstats function to find summary statistics for quantitative variables, and the package `catstats` starting in Chapter 5 to create simulations.
 Once you have installed these packages you will only need to use the library function to call each package to use.

 The \# sign is not part of the `R` code.
 It is used by these authors to add comments to the `R` code and explain what each call is telling the program to do.
 `R` will ignore everything after a \# sign when executing the code.

 In the Martian Alphabet `RScript` file for the one proportion test, enter your class size (Q3 from the in-class activity) for sample_size and the number of students who were correct in identifying Bumba (Q6 from the in-class activity) for as_extreme_as in the one_proportion_test.
-Highlight lines 12 - 17 and click run.
+Highlight lines 16 - 21 and click run.

 4. Is the distribution created from this code similar to what you saw in class in Q14?

-\vspace{1in}
+\vspace{0.3in}

 ## Additional notes

-Use this space to summarize your thoughts and take additional notes on today's activity, and to write down the names and contact information of your team mates.
+Use this space to summarize your thoughts and take additional notes on this week's activity and material covered, and to write down the names and contact information of your teammates.